-When her brother decides to ditch for a couple weeks in London, Viola heads over to his elite boarding school, disguises herself as him, and proceeds to fall for one of her soccer teammates.
-Little does she realize she's not the only one with romantic troubles, as she, as he, gets in the middle of a series of intermingled love affairs.
+When her brother decides to ditch for a couple weeks, Viola heads over to his elite boarding school, disguised as him, and proceeds to fall for his school's star soccer player, and soon learns she's not the only one with romantic troubles.

 Here's the thing!
 Viola's soccer team at Cornwall gets cut.
-She wants to join the boys team, but they do not allow girls.
-So she thinks "If you can't join them, beat them".
+She wants to join the boys' team, but they do not allow girls.
+So she thinks, "If you can't beat them, join them".
 So she does!
-She disguises herself as her twin brother Sebastian, and goes out for the rival school, Illyria, boys' soccer team and makes it.
+She disguises herself as her twin brother, Sebastian and goes out for the rival school, Illyria Boys' Soccer Team and makes it.
 Unfortunately, she didn't plan falling in love with her roommate Duke.
 But Duke has his eyes on Olivia.
 What makes matters worse is that Olivia starts to fall for Sebastian because he/she has a sensitive side.
 If things couldn't get more problematic, the real Sebastian (who was in London working on his music) comes home early.
 He arrives on campus and has no clue that he was replaced by his twin sister.Written by

 106 of 153 people found this review helpful.

 Was this review helpful to you?